Lacrosse Goalie Guide for Treatment of Bruises | Lax Goalie Rat

 RICE in the sports medicine world stands for: Rest, Ice, Compression, Elevation.

-While there’s no eliminating a bruise on the spot, following the RICE method will help reduce recovery time and pain so that the goalie can be back to 100%.
+While there’s no eliminating a bruise on the spot, this approach will help reduce pain and swelling so the goalie can get back to 100%.

 Rest – This is the toughest one for a lacrosse goalie because I don’t know any goalie that would sit out a practice with a bruise.
 It simply doesn’t happen nor would I recommend it because to be a goalie you have to be tougher than that.
 Like I said, bruises come with the job.

 Ice – Put a pack of ice in a towel and then directly onto your bruise.
-You should get the ice on the bruise as soon as you can.
-Do this for about 15 minutes every few hours in the 1st couple of days after receiving the battle wound.
-Ice reduces inflammation and will help the contusion heal quicker.
+Get it on there as soon as you can, about 15 minutes every few hours in the first couple days after taking the battle wound.

-Compression – Use an Ace Bandage to wrap the area of your body where you received the bruise.
-This will help decrease the swelling.
-Be sure not to the wrap the bandage too tight as we don’t want any tingling, numbness, or additional pain in the area.
+Compression – Use an Ace Bandage to wrap the area where you took the bruise.
+This helps decrease swelling.
+Just don’t wrap it too tight – we don’t want any tingling, numbness, or extra pain in the area.

-If you get a bruise during a practice you can also apply compression immediately around the bruised part.
-By squeezing the tissues underneath, the compression helps prevent blood vessels from leaking.
-Thus your battle wound won’t be quite as severe.
+If you get a bruise mid-practice you can apply compression immediately.
+Squeezing the tissue underneath helps keep the blood vessels from leaking, so your battle wound won’t be quite as severe.

-For thigh bruises in place of the Ace Bandage you could also use a pair of compression shorts.
-For hits to the calf or shin area you can use a calf compression sleeve.
+For thigh bruises you could also use a pair of Thigh Pro compression shorts.
+For hits to the calf or shin, a calf compression sleeve works.

-You’ll see example of goalies using compression even in the MLL where the bruises, like the level of play, are elevated to the most extreme.
+You’ll see example of goalies using compression even in the pros and D1 college where the bruises, like the level of play, are elevated to the most extreme.

 Lacrosse Goalie Bruise Compression